jackaudio/jack2/windows/Readme.txt

 - the two 'libjackmp.dll' and 'libjackservermp.dll', client and server jack libraries
 - the 'jackdmp.exe', main application : the jack server
 - the 'jack_xxx.exe' utilities and examples
-- in the jackmp directory, you'll find the driver's DLL's ('jack_portaudio.dll' and 'jack_netdriver.dll') and some tools ( 'netmanager.dll' for example )
+- in the jackmp directory, you'll find the driver's DLL's ('jack_portaudio.dll' and 'jack_netdriver.dll') and some tools ( 'netmanager.dll', 'audioadapter.dll', 'netadapter.dll' for example )

 In Code::Blocks all the projects are automatically built in a correct order (dll's then apps) by doing 'build->build workspace'.
 In VC6, you'll have to build the projects one by one.